The most common symptom of acute appendicitis is intense pain in the left lower abdomen, near the left hip bone.

 Therefore, if appendicitis is suspected, proceed immediately to the emergency room, so that a diagnosis can be confirmed and indicated treatment can be started promptly.

-Symptoms of appendicitis in pregnant women
+Symptoms in pregnant women

 Symptoms can emerge at any moment during pregnancy, but most frequently occur in the first or second trimester.